 Inside made to measure, a man made (synthetic) canvas is used and the thickness depends on the cloth chosen to make your suit.
 This gives the upper body of your suit more body and is a little stiffer because of the materials used.

-With a made to measure suit short cuts tend to be made to keep the costs down and in a lower priced suit you will be offered, for example: plastic buttons over horne buttons, fake button holes (AKA sham) over real, opening button holes.
+With a made to measure suit short cuts tend to be made to keep the costs down and in a lower priced suit you will be offered, for example: plastic buttons over horn buttons, sham button holes over real, opening button holes.
 You may be offered these at an additional cost.
 We offer all of the high end touches free of charge.